-- 1.)
-New station buildings associated with existing western and new eastern entrance. - 2.
-Improved public realm around existing western station entrance. - New eastern entrance and associated transport interchange associated with relocated bus station. - Promote redevelopment of surplus Network Rail assets to potentially include the existing Signal Box, staff accommodation and station entrance building and consolidation of the existing decked station car park on to a smaller footprint that frees up land to the north for new development. - 5.)
-Improve the quality of the existing pedestrian route that extends between the train station entrance and Buckingham Road and passes behind the police and former fire station sites.

-5.4.26 The redevelopment of certain Network

-Rail assets such as the Signal Box, Staff
+- 1. New station buildings associated with existing western and new eastern entrance. - 2.
+Improved public realm around existing western station entrance. - 3.
+New eastern entrance and associated transport interchange associated with relocated bus station. - 4.
+Promote redevelopment of surplus Network Rail assets to potentially include the existing Signal Box, staff training facility and station entrance building and consolidation of the existing decked station car park on to a smaller footprint that frees up land to the north for new development. - 5.
+Improve the quality of the existing pedestrian route that extends between the train station entrance and Buckingham Road and passes behind the former police and fire station sites. - 5.4.40 The redevelopment of the signal box would likely require a new vehicular access route to serve it.
+This route with new frontage development could also serve as a more attractive pedestrian route linking the western train entrance to the town centre.
+The potential redevelopment of any Network Rail assets should not prejudice provision of a direct and attractive pedestrian route to the proposed new ramped access (to replace the existing stepped access) to Buckingham Road.
+Any redevelopment should face onto this pedestrian route. - 5.4.41 Potential development to the north of a potential new multi-storey car park should take access from Sherwood Drive.

-Accommodation and Station building and

-land to the north of a consolidated new multistorey car park could accommodate office and/

-or residential uses as well as convenience

-type uses typically associated with a station

-entrance.